port-labs/port-docs/docs/quickstart.md

 - To see functional code snippets to interact with Port's API;
 - To experience the power of Port as an internal developer platform.

-By the end of this tutorial you will have the basis of a software catalog that allows you to view a complete image of your software infrastructure:
+By following this tutorial you will have the basis of a software catalog that allows you to view a complete image of your software infrastructure.

+Your developers will be able to see all the services in a given environment and their status:

 ![Developer Portal Environment View for running services](../static/img/welcome/quickstart/EndResultEnvironmentPage.png)

+In addition, your developers will be able to see all the environments that a specific microservice is deployed at, and which version is deployed where:

 ![Developer Portal Service View for environments](../static/img/welcome/quickstart/EndResultServicePage.png)